saeidKhoobdell/ComputerVisionBootcamp/README.md

 ## MetaCLIP: Understanding CLIP Data

-- [metaclip.ipynb](metaclip.ipynb): Explore MetaCLIP and its applications in computer vision tasks.
+- [metaclip.ipynb](metaClip.ipynb): Explore MetaCLIP and its applications in computer vision tasks.
 This notebook delves into the concepts and implementations of MetaCLIP, providing code examples.

  - For a better understanding, read the paper "[Demystifying CLIP Data](https://arxiv.org/abs/2309.16671)"
  - For additional insights, you may find this article on Medium helpful: [MetaCLIP: Pushing Past the Limits of CLIP](https://medium.com/aimonks/metaclip-pushing-past-the-limits-of-clip-a-comprehensive-insight-f669bc7e2d60)

 Feel free to contribute to this repository by adding more learning materials, code examples, or additional sections related to computer vision.

+## CNN Classifier with PyTorch

+Explore the implementation of a Convolutional Neural Network (CNN) classifier using PyTorch with this code example:

+- [MNIST.ipynb](https://github.com/saeidKhoobdell/PyTorch-MNIST-CNN-Classifier/blob/main/MNIST.ipynb): Python script for building a CNN classifier for the MNIST dataset using PyTorch.

+Feel free to delve into this notebook to understand how to build and train CNN models for image classification tasks using PyTorch.

+## MNIST Classifier with Flask and React

+Implement a MNIST classifier using PyTorch, Flask, and React with this code example:

+- [MNIST Flask React Classifier](https://github.com/saeidKhoobdell/PyTorch-MNIST-Flask-React-Classifier): Python script for building a web-based MNIST classifier using PyTorch for the backend, Flask for the API, and React for the frontend.

+This project demonstrates how to deploy a machine learning model for MNIST digit classification as a web application.
+You can find detailed instructions and code in the repository.

 Happy learning!